Clash of Civilizations: Opposing concepts

-Edward Said issued a response to Huntington's thesis in his 2001 article, "The Clash of Ignorance".
-Said argues that Huntington's categorization of the world's fixed "civilizations" omits the dynamic interdependency and interaction of culture.
+The clash of civilizations has been criticized as promoting an ideologically conservative attempt to maintain the imperial gains from Western colonialism.
+Edward Said issued a response to Huntington's thesis in his 2001 article, The Clash of Ignorance.
+Said argues that Huntington's categorization of the world's fixed civilizations "omits the dynamic interdependency and interaction of culture".
 A longtime critic of the Huntingtonian paradigm, and an outspoken proponent of Arab issues, Said (2004) also argues that the clash of civilizations thesis is an example of "the purest invidious racism, a sort of parody of Hitlerian science directed today against Arabs and Muslims" (p.
 293).

-Noam Chomsky has criticized the concept of the clash of civilizations as just being a new justification for the United States "for any atrocities that they wanted to carry out", which was required after the Cold War as the Soviet Union was no longer a viable threat.
+Financial Times columnist Janan Ganesh argued in 2025 that Huntington's theory had fared poorly on recent evidence, as the most significant conflicts have occurred within and not between Huntington's civilizational groupings.
+Whereas Huntington had predicted conflict to occur between 'civilizations' at the borders between them, the most protracted and deadly wars – Ganesh highlighted the Russo-Ukrainian war, the Syrian civil war, the Sudanese civil war and the Yemeni civil war – have occurred between groups belonging to similar cultures and religions.
+Similarly, where Huntington said that Islam had "bloody borders", most of the victims of Islamic extremism have been Muslims.
+Ganesh noted the reliability of cross-civilizational partnerships between Russia and China and between Japan and Europe, which he said stand in contrast to bitter intra-civilizational rivalries such as the Iran–Saudi Arabia proxy war and the potential for conflict between China and Taiwan.
+It is "the doubter, the apostate and the schismatic" who receive the most hostility, Ganesh wrote.
+He suggested that a similar logic explained the Trump administration's preference for countries such as Russia and Saudi Arabia over culturally closer nations in Europe.
+Ganesh stated that the Israel–Palestine conflict is notable for being an exception that fits Huntington's model.
+He concluded that the often overlooked 2008 Russo-Georgian War was a stronger symbolic inauguration of the current era than the September 11 attacks.

 In 21 Lessons for the 21st Century, Yuval Noah Harari called the clash of civilizations a misleading thesis.
 He wrote that Islamic fundamentalism is more of a threat to a global civilization, rather than a confrontation with the West.
 He also argued that talking about civilizations using analogies from evolutionary biology is wrong.